-gio, 2009).
-Over the years different ways of pre-training the network have been designed: layer-wise pre-training (Bengio, 2009), word embeddings (Collobert et al., 2011) or by relying on distant supervised datasets (Severyn and Moschitti, 2015).
-Here, we propose a pretraining technique using an off-the-shelf NER to generate noisily annotated data, e.g., a sort of distance/weakly supervision or self-training.
+Pre-training DNNs.
+Good weight initialization is crucial for training better NN models (Collobert et al. 2011; Bengio 2009).
+Over the years different ways of pre-training the network have been designed: layer-wise pre-training (Bengio 2009), word embeddings (Collobert et al. 2011) or by relying on distant supervised datasets (Severyn and Moschitti 2015b, 2015a).
+Here, we propose a pre-training technique using an off-the-shelf NER to generate noisily annotated data, e.g., a sort of distance/weakly supervision or self-training.
 Our Weakly Labeled Dataset (WLD) is built by automatically annotating articles from the local newspaper "L'Adige", which is the same source of the training and test sets of Evalita challenge.
 We split the articles in sentences and tokenized them.
 This unlabeled corpus is composed of 20.000 sentences.
-We automatically tagged it using EntityPro, which is a NER tagger included in the TextPro suite (Pianta et al., 2008).
+We automatically tagged it using EntityPro, which is a NER tagger included in the TextPro suite (Pianta, Girardi, and Zanoli 2008).